• Skip to main content

 Evenings with Engaged

-A marriage preparation program led by married couples and designed to provide engaged couples with good communication skills and an appreciation for the Sacrament of Matrimony through sessions that take place within the year of marriage preparation.
+A marriage preparation program led by married couples and designed to provide engaged couples with an understanding of the church’s teachings of marriage, the graces received from them, and an appreciation for the Sacrament of Matrimony.
+These sessions take place within the year of marriage preparation.
 Some training is offered.

 Rick Gengenbacher